IDU-CVLab/NST_for_Gen/README.md

    > username kenanmorani <br>
    > password <Tubitak119e578>

+ * nvida/cuda should be present to be able to use the GPU for this algorithm.

  * If you want to run docker as non-root user then you need to add it to the docker group as in [here](https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue).

 Please send me an email in csae of issues (kenan.morani@gmail.com).